ATLAS™ – a unique and proprietary discovery platform – designed to identify the right targets (antigens) of anti-tumor responses in any patient.

 Jackie began her legal career at Kaye Scholer, LLP and clerked for the Honorable Gladys Kessler of the United States District Court in Washington, D.C.
 She holds a J.D. and Master of Laws in international and comparative law from Duke University School of Law and a B.A. from Bucknell University.

-Fun Facts about Jackie: Jackie enjoys practicing yoga and boxing, and does not find the two to be contradictory.
+Fun Fact about Jackie: Jackie enjoys practicing yoga and boxing, and does not find the two to be contradictory.